 see patchy ditch fog by early morning.
 Cumulus decks will increase by

 mid morning tomorrow to around 4kft.
 Another convective day in

 store with development expected by 16-17z.
 West winds will

 continue through the taf period.

 //Atl confidence...00z update...

-medium confidence on all elements.
+High confidence on all other elements.

 Preliminary point temps/pops...

 Athens 96 75 91 73 / 60 40 50 40

 Atlanta 91 75 89 74 / 60 40 50 40